What is a stocks and shares ISA, and how does it work?

 An innovative finance ISA is similar to a stocks and shares ISA in terms of risk, but it invests instead in peer-to-peer (P2P) loans.

 The other alternative is to invest in assets outside of the ISA wrapper.
-You can do this, but your gains will be subject to CGT above your allowance.
+You can do this, but your gains would be subject to capital gains tax if they exceed the allowance.

 If you found this article helpful, you might also find our articles about stamp duty on shares and how many ISAs you're allowed informative.